corentindesfarges/bionicat/README.md

 - reset.py : resets the main controller
 - servo.py : moves the selected servo motor to the requested angle

+### Audio

+- speaker.py : reads the selected text using TTS
+- sing.py : plays the MP3 file passed in parameter

 ## Launching

 ### Server